JetBrains-Research/kinference/README.md

 [![JB Research](https://jb.gg/badges/research-flat-square.svg)](https://research.jetbrains.org/)

-KInference is a library that makes possible execution of complex ML models (written via ONNX) in Kotlin.
+KInference is a library that makes it possible to execute complex ML models (written via ONNX) in Kotlin.

 [ONNX](https://github.com/onnx/onnx) is a popular ecosystem for building, training, evaluating, and exchanging ML and DL models.
 It makes the process much simpler and divides the model into building blocks that can be switched or tuned to one's liking.

-However, popular ML libraries, including those intended for ONNX models inference, carry with themselves a lot of dependencies and requirements that complicate their use in some cases.
+However, popular ML libraries, including those intended for the inference of ONNX models, carry with themselves a lot of dependencies and requirements that complicate their use in some cases.
-KInference is designed to facilitate ONNX models inference on a variety of platforms via configurable backends.
+KInference is designed to facilitate the inference of ONNX models on a variety of platforms via configurable backends.
-Our library addresses the problem not only of server side inference, but also of local inference as well and provides several solutions that are suitable for running both on user and server side.
+Our library addresses not only the problem of server side inference, but also of local inference as well, and provides several solutions that are suitable for running both on user side and server side.

 Right now, KInference is in active development.